juju/docs/src/en/wip-systems.md

-If there were hosted environments running that had cloud machines allocated to it, and the API server was not accessible, the machines will need to be manually reclaimed through the cloud providers tools.
+If there were hosted environments running that had cloud machines allocated to it, and the API server was not accessible, the machines will need to be manually reclaimed through the cloud provider's tools.

 ## Creating additional users